quanshuli/twitter-api/README.md

 # careerchangebot
- a twitter bot regarding career change
+This is a twitter bots collection for fun.